Twisted cubics on cubic fourfolds and stability conditions: Applications

 \subsection{Derived Torelli Theorem for cubic fourfolds}

-In \cite[Theorem 1.5]{Huybrechts:cubicfourfold}, Huybrechts proved a version of the derived Torelli Theorem for cubic fourfolds.
-Let us briefly summarize the result.
-The easy direction of this theorem states that if $Y$ and $Y'$ are two cubic fourfolds with equivalent Kuznetsov components, then there is a Hodge isometry between their Mukai lattices.
-The other implication is proven for: \\ i) Very general cubic fourfolds (i.e\ such that $H^{2,2}(Y,\Z)$ has rank one); actually, in this case $Y$ and $Y'$ are isomorphic. \\ ii) Cubic fourfolds with an associated (twisted) K3 surface, lying in an open Zariski subset of divisors of the moduli space.\\ iii) General cubic fourfolds (i.e.\ such that $H^{2,2}(Y,\Z)$ has rank two).\\ We point out that using \cite{liurendapaper} it is possible to extend this result to every cubic fourfold with associated (twisted) K3 surface.

-An interesting question would be to prove the theorem without assumptions on the cubic fourfold.
-Here we suggest a possible strategy which makes use of the description of the eightfold $M_Y$ given by Theorem \ref{mainThm}.
-For this reason, we need to assume that $Y$ does not contain a plane (actually, in this case the derived Torelli Theorem holds as recalled above).
+In this section we apply Theorem \ref{thm:maintwistedcubic} to answer a question raised to us by Emanuele Macr\`i.
+We start with the general motivation: \begin{question}[Derived Torelli Theorem] Let $Y$ and $Y'$ be two cubic fourfolds.
+Is it true that there is a Fourier-Mukai equivalence between $\Ku(Y)$ and $\Ku(Y')$ if and only if there is a Hodge isometry $H^*(\Ku(Y),\Z) \cong H^*(\Ku(Y'),\Z)$? \end{question} The question has positive answer for very general cubic fourfolds and cubic fourfolds with associated K3 surface by \cite[Theorem 1.5]{Huybrechts:cubicfourfold} and \cite[Corollary 29.7]{liurendapaper}.
+Here we suggest a possible strategy to prove this statement, making use of the description of the eightfold $M_Y$ given by Theorem \ref{mainThm}.
+For this reason, we need to assume that $Y$ does not contain a plane (in this case the derived Torelli Theorem holds as recalled above).